seiyaku

 The Passion Cross is named from the original meaning and refers to Christ's suffering on the cross – not just the obvious physical pain, nor from the mocking crowd, the humiliating crown of thorns, sign and robe.
 (See also Arms of Christ.)
 The real and immeasurable suffering was paying for our sins.
 (See Mark 14 and Mark 15.)

-The Passion Cross is a smooth design, suitable for heraldry and easy to print or draw.
+The plain design of the Passion Cross makes it suitable for heraldry and easy to print or draw.
 An alternative name is the Nail Cross (see also Disciple's Cross) which has exactly the same meaning but is visually more representational.
-(Since Matt.
-13:55 and Mark 6:2-3 imply Jesus was a carpenter, the Nail Cross is sometimes referred to as the Carpenter's Cross.
+(Matt.
+13:55 and Mark 6:2-3 imply Jesus was a carpenter, consequently the Nail Cross is sometimes referred to as the Carpenter's Cross.
 See also Pincers Cross)

 Nail Cross